-Our school has a legal duty to ensure we have an Anti-Bullying Policy in place and that all staff, children and parents/carers are made aware of it.
+Our schools have a legal duty to ensure we have an Anti-Bullying Policy in place and that all staff, children and parents/carers are made aware of it.
 This document can be accessed on our school website and sets out clear procedures in managing such incidents within the school.
 We also deliver work in school about anti-bullying though assemblies and lessons and our staff are trained in appropriately dealing with such incidents.

-At times, bullying such as Child-on-child abuse, sexualised behaviour, serious incidents of harm, homophobic behaviours and cyber-bullying will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
-In such cases, our Designated Safeguarding Lead and the Principal will assess the situation and seek advice and guidance from Children's Social care or the Police especially in relation to illegal activity.
+At times, instances of bullying are also serious safeguarding concerns, especially if the child is at risk of significant harm.
+In such cases, our Designated Safeguarding Lead and the Principal will assess the situation and seek advice and guidance from Children's Social care or the Police, especially in relation to illegal activity.